appatalks/chatgpt-html/README.md

 ![Screenshot_new](Screenshot_new.png)

-v.0.9.3.beta - Added External Data (News, Markets, Weather, Date), touch voice speak and response.
+v.0.9.3.beta - Added External Data (News, Markets, Weather, Date), touch voice speak and response. run the externaldata.sh in cron.

 Has GPT-4 Support (Needs Testing)